RickGitHub/GettingCleaningData_1/README.md

 - 'features.txt': List of all features.
 (561 total)
 - 'activity_labels.txt': Links the class labels with their activity name.
 - 'train/X_train.txt': Training set of measured values.
 - 'train/y_train.txt': Training labels.
+The Activity ID for each measurement set in X_train.txt.
 - 'train/subject_train.txt': Subject ID which performed the activity involved in Training set.
 - 'test/X_test.txt': Test set of measured values.
 - 'test/y_test.txt': Test labels.
+The Activity ID for each measurement set in X_test.txt.
 - 'test/subject_test.txt': Subject ID which performed the activity involved in Test set.

 The function will combine the data in X_train and X_test and merge in descriptive labels obtained from the features file.
-The function will also merge in Activity IDs from the Y_train and Y_test files and merge in Subject ID information from the subject_train and subject_test files.
+The function will also merge in Activity IDs from the y_train and y_test files and merge in Subject ID information from the subject_train and subject_test files.

-The function will reduce the X_train and X_test data to the following measurements related to mean and standard deviation with values representing the mean for each of the measurements below grouped by Subject and Activity.
-The \Inertial Signals\ data isn't used because it doesn't represent mean or std values.
+The function will reduce the X_train and X_test data to the following measurements related to mean and standard deviation with final output values representing the mean of the entire data set  for each of the measurements below grouped by Subject and Activity.

+The \Inertial Signals\ data or Angle() measurements derived from mean values aren't used because they don't represent mean or std values.

 The output file will be created in the working directory as run_analysis.txt in a tidy/wide format.

-ActivityID
 Activity
 SubjectID
 tBodyAcc-mean()-X